Muffasa23/b03703023_blog/README.md

  ## Description
 The app is built with `react`, `Express` and `mysql`.

 The components are all pure css, no `material-ui` or `antd` are used.

 You are able to...
 - Read the blog without logging in.
 - Write blog posts after signing in.

+## Possible Errors
+- There are some problems during the database create stage, I have to reload the server page to let the tables being set correctly.
+- The server crashes out at times with the `ER_CON_COUNT_ERROR: Too many connections` error

+## Todos
+- I haven't add any alerts yet (at situations such like entering the wrong password...).
+- Lack of authentication when having identical users or posts.
+- Does not handle `react-router` very well.
+- Not able to edit articles.

 ## Usage
 ```